ropg/pinapl/README.md

 	local selected = p.listbox("Main menu", options, nil, nil, nil, true)

 	if selected == "Change hostname" then
 		-- Get current hostname
 		local handle = io.popen("/sbin/uci get system.@system[0].hostname")
 		local oldhostname = handle:read("*a")
 		-- Strip off the newline at the end oldhostname = oldhostname:match("^([%a%d%-]+)")
 		handle:close()

-		-- Let the user enter a new hostname, present the old one as the default text local hostname = p.input("Enter hostname:", oldhostname, nil, 63)

-		-- Don't do anything if the user cancelled if hostname then
+		-- Let the user enter a new hostname, present the old one as the default text local hostname = p.input("Enter hostname:", oldhostname, nil, 63) -- Don't do anything if the user cancelled if hostname then
 			-- Set the new hostname if the hostname is valid if hostname:match("^[%a%d%-]+$") then
 				os.execute ("/sbin/uci set system.@system[0].hostname=" .. hostname)
 				os.execute ("/sbin/uci commit system")
 				os.execute ("/bin/echo " .. hostname .. " > /proc/sys/kernel/hostname")
 				p.dialog("Success", 'Hostname changed to "' .. hostname .. '"', {"OK"})
 			-- Otherwise show an error dialog
 			else
 				p.dialog("Error", '"' .. hostname .. '" is not a valid hostname. \
 				  A hostname can only contain letters, numbers and hyphens (-)', {"OK"}) end
 		end

-	elseif selected == "Edit a file" then

-		p.editfile ( p.browsefile() )
+	elseif selected == "Edit a file" then p.editfile ( p.browsefile() )

 	elseif selected == "See the log" then

-		os.execute("/sbin/logread >/tmp/logfile")
+		-- This is done this way because Lua's io.popen() locks, even on read(0) os.execute("/sbin/logread >/tmp/logfile")
 		os.execute("/sbin/logread -f >>/tmp/logfile &")
 		p.viewfile("/tmp/logfile", p.wordwrap, true)
 		os.execute("/usr/bin/killall logread >/dev/null 2>&1")
 		os.remove("/tmp/logfile")

-	elseif selected == "Reboot the system" then

-		if p.dialog("Reboot?", "You are about to reboot.
+	elseif selected == "Reboot the system" then if p.dialog("Reboot?", "You are about to reboot.
 Are you sure?", {"Yes", "No"}) == "Yes" then
 			os.execute("/sbin/reboot")
 		end

 	elseif selected == "Pretty circles" then
 		p.clearscreen()
 		-- getkeypress in do_not_block mode, so we can keep drawing pretty circles while not p.getkeypress(nil, nil, true) do